|

 pronunciation.

-Each video-pack also has a further selection of words
+Each Pack also has a further selection of words and

-and phrases for classroom management, which are shown in
+phrases for classroom management, which are shown in a

 Activity to practise words for colours